-The country of origin principle, as envisaged in this Directive, requires certain derogations in the specific cases cited in Annex II of the Directive.
-Indeed, certain specific areas cannot benefit from the country of origin principle because in these fields
+The country of origin principle, as envisaged in this Directive, requires certainderogations in the specific cases cited in Annex II.
+Indeed, certain specific areas cannot benefit from the country of origin principle because in these fields:

-- it is impossible to apply the principle of mutual recognition as set out in the case law of the Court of Justice concerning the principles of freedom of movement enshrined in the Treaty, or - it is an area where mutual recognition cannot be achieved and there is insufficient harmonisation to guarantee an equivalent level of protection between Member States, - there are provisions laid down by exist-ing Directives which are clearly incompat-ible with Article 3 because they explicitly require supervision in the country of destination.
+- it is impossible to apply the principle of mutual recognition as set out in the case-law of the Court of Justice concerning the principles of freedom of movement enshrined in the Treaty, or - it is an area where mutual recognition cannot be achieved and there is insufficient harmonisation to guarantee an equivalent level of protection between Member States, - there are provisions laid down by existing Directives which are clearly incompatible with Article 3 because they explicitly require supervision in the country of destination.

-Paragraph 3:

-Derogations from the freedom to provide services in specific cases:
+Paragraph 3: derogations from the freedom to provide services in specific cases.

-Paragraph 3 allows measures to be taken in very specific cases to restrict the freedom to provide information society services which would normally be considered incompatible with Article 3(2).
+Paragraph 3 allows measures to be taken in very specific cases to restrict the freedom to provide Information Society services which would normally be considered incompatible with Article 3(2).